-With the data collected in 2012 and 2013, there were only enough data points in April to complete a geometric mean for E.Coli in Johannes Creek.
-Since this would not be representative of the entire season, a geometric mean will not be calculated until after the 2014 monitoring season.
+With the data collected from 2012-2014, there were only enough data points in April to complete a geometric mean for E.Coli in Johannes Creek.
+That geomean is 11.00 MPN/100mL, which is well below the standard.
+Looking at the E.coli results from other months, it is likely that the geomeans calculated in 2015 will be higher.